felipesere/oak/README.md

 ## What I'd do differently for a production API

 This backend was built in a few days with no outside influcence other than what I could gather from books or the internet.
-While it reflects my past experience and current interests, there are certainly areas that I'd address differnetly in a real-life production app.
+While it reflects my past experience and current interests, there are certainly areas that I'd address differently in a real-life production app.

-### Pairing to estbalish a broader, shared context
+### Pairing to establish broader, shared context

 If I had been assinged this work for a real-life, production use-case, I would have reached out to either team mates or other folks whose opinion on technical matters I value.
 These need not have any particular skills to close any gaps I present, but they would act as a sounding board to ground decisions on shared experience.
 Some of the questions I'd be asking would be _"Have we done something like this before?
 Did we do well that time?
 Did we oversee something?"_ but also more lower level details like "These two item _feel_ different, I'm considering splitting them into two files or modules.
 What do you think?
 How do you feel about the test name?
 Does it reflect what we just talked about?".